SNAP Benefits in Rhode Island: How to Apply and Qualify

 EBT Deposit Schedule in Rhode Island

-In Rhode Island, SNAP benefits are deposited onto your EBT card on the first day of every month.
-This simple schedule makes it easy to know when to expect your funds for monthly grocery planning.
+In Rhode Island, SNAP benefits are deposited on the 1st of every month.
+This simple schedule applies to all households, regardless of your case number or last name, making it easy to plan your monthly grocery budget.

-See Rhode Island EBT deposit schedule for 2025
+See Rhode Island EBT deposit schedule 2026

 How to Check Your EBT Card Balance